-Common with traumatic pneumothorax.
+Absent or Restricted Movement on Affected Side is common with traumatic pneumothorax.
 Broken ribs can limit chest wall movement, known as flail chest.
 The patient may be splinting one side in an effort to not take a deep breath.

 The extent of the pneumothorax will determine how much air flow will occur through the lung.
 Breath sounds will not be heard in the lobe(s) that are fully collapsed.
 Take note that some patients already present with diminished lung sounds because of their anatomy.

-Can occur in all types of pneumothorax, however, pain with a pulmonary contusion is the most common.
+Chest pain can occur in all types of pneumothorax, however, pain with a pulmonary contusion is the most common.
 The increase in air pressure on the chest wall makes it uncomfortable and painful for the patient to take a deep breath.
 This is sometimes called pleuritic chest pain, which increases in intensity with each breath.

 The air pressure that builds up from air not being able to escape the pleural space pushes against the trachea.
 On assessment the trachea will appear shifting away from the affected area.

-Hypotension and tachycardia are common occurances in patients that have developed a pneumothorax.
+Hypotension and tachycardia are common occurrences in patients that have developed a pneumothorax.
 Due to the increase in arterial pulmonary pressure from the collapsed lung, a decrease in blood pressure is observed.
 To compensate for this hypotensive state, the heart rate increases in order to maximize cardiac output and increase oxygenation.